hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `require_ssl` - (Optional) True if mysqld should default to `REQUIRE X509`
     for users connecting over IP.

+* `private_network` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) The resource link for the VPC network from which the Cloud SQL instance is accessible for private IP.

 The optional `settings.ip_configuration.authorized_networks[]` sublist supports:

 * `expiration_time` - (Optional) The [RFC 3339](https://tools.ietf.org/html/rfc3339)